pkarsy/sshportfw/README.md

 ssh -L127.0.7.1:6000:192.168.6.25:661
 and configure a printer setup pointing to 127.0.7.1:6000 IPP port TODO fix IP.
 A VPN though allows us to reach only the RPi, not the printer, and RPi need to have additional rules for port forwarding or run a redirecting daemon as rinetd, a very awkward and complex solution.
 - debugging VPN problems can become very difficult, as every node can be accessed effectively in 2 different ways through the normal IP or the VPN one.
 It is not uncommon, for traffic designed to pass through a real interface, to go via VPN or vice versa, or for the VPN to not work due to firewall rules (real firewall or virtual!)
 - requires additional software to be installed on every node.
 The software may not be available for some platforms.
 And for many OpenWRT routers, there is not enough free space.
-Most routers have only enough flash to store their own proprietary firmware.
+Most routers have only enough flash to store their proprietary firmware.
 One example I have is the Xiaomi Mi gigabit edition.
 It is very fast, with enough RAM, easily sustains 300Mbps traffic, and can run OpenWRT perfectly, but has only 8GB flash.

 ### Solution 3: Securing the web interface with SSL/TLS
 Many services such as OpenWrt uhttpd or many network printers allow secure connections over SSL/TLS.
 With this method, we forget about both VPN and SSH port forwarding and we connect directly to the server.
 Again there are many(fatal in opinion) problems.